-- 1. Weigh ca 70 g meat sample into the cylinder of SN type homogeniser. - 2.
-Add 500 g chilled distilled water (ca 10°C) in the cylinder of homogeniser. - 3.
-Completely remove the air bubble in the meat sample with slow speed of homogeniser. - 4.
-Add 100 ml extraction solution and homogenise for 3 mins with speed dial at 3-4. - 5.
-Transfer the meat sol to 1 litre beaker and keep in ice water (below 5°C) for 20 mins. - 6.
-Measure viscosity of the sol with Type C viscometer with the guard, mesh and selected spindle (temperature of the meat sol should be about 7-10°C). - 7.
-Read the viscometer when the pointer stabilised and note the temperature of the meat sol.
+- 1. Weigh ca. 70 g meat sample into the cylinder of the SN type homogeniser. - 2.
+Add 500 g chilled distilled water (ca 10°C) into the cylinder of the homogeniser. - 3.
+Completely remove the air bubbles in the meat sample using the homogeniser at slow speed. - 4.
+Add 100 ml extraction solution and homogenise in 3 mins with speed dial at 3-4. - 5.
+Transfer the meat sol to a 1 litre beaker and keep in ice water (below 5°C) for 20 mins. - 6.
+Measure the viscosity of the sol with Type C viscometer with the guard, mesh and selected spindle (temperature of the meat sol should be about 7-10°C). - 7.
+Read the viscometer when the pointer is stabilised and note the temperature of the meat sol.